How to Create and Measure Public Value for Public Service Media

 Overview

-This course aims to provide PSM organizations with a set of recommendations, basic tools, and foundational theories that will help them define, measure, and demonstrate their value and impact.
+This course aims to provide PSM organizations with a set of insights, new approaches, and useful frameworks that will help them define, measure, and demonstrate their value and impact.
 The course will cover three areas:

 2) Assessing and measuring value to demonstrate impact;